WaylonWalker/waylonwalkerv2/src/pages/blog/explicit-vs-implicit-returns-in-javascript.md

 ```

 **Note** that the parentheses are not required for this example and not having
-parstheses or braces are implicitly returned as well.
+parentheses or braces are implicitly returned as well.

 ``` javascript
 // same as above